Close Search

 Comments From Our Staff

 If you’re looking for an opportunity to hunt a giant whitetail buck at some point, there’s no question that Iowa should be on your bucket list.
 Their deer management strategy speaks for itself by consistently producing Boone and Crockett bucks throughout the state.
 The reality is that most of the biggest bucks will be harvested on the private land that encompasses 97% of the land area of the state.
-While this number may seem daunting to the self-guided hunter, the remaining 3% of land area represents more than 1 million acres, much of which is prime whitetail habitat.
+While this number may seem daunting to the self-guided hunter, the remaining 3% of land area represents more than one million acres, much of which is prime whitetail habitat.
 In short, there is something for every hunter in Iowa, but it is a true preference point state, so you cannot draw if you don’t have enough points.

 Since the majority of land in Iowa is private, a lot of prime hunting real estate is tied up by outfitters.
 Like most true preference point draws, these outfitters are usually booked one to three years in advance because their upcoming clients know when they are going to have enough points to draw.
 As a result, we advise all of our members who want to book with an outfitter to do so well in advance of the year you want to hunt.
 Due to the fact that most of the state is private land, the landowner or outfitter who is in charge of managing the deer hunts on the property have a huge impact on the trophy potential on any given parcel of land.
 With that in mind, it’s a good idea to get an understanding of the management plan and how long it has been in place when you’re selecting an outfitter to book with.
 You can use our tables to confirm how many points are needed to draw the zone you want to hunt and then plan accordingly.

-Iowa is a mandatory harvest reporting state, which means that their harvest data is incredibly reliable when it comes to hunt planning.
-On average, Iowa hunters harvest about 100,000 deer per year, and about half of those deer are bucks.
 Each year, Iowa provides a buck harvest per square mile chart that is organized by county.
 Although this chart doesn’t necessarily correlate to trophy potential, it is an interesting tool for hunters who want to plan a hunt where they want to see a lot of bucks.
 Unbelievably, a handful of counties actually report buck harvests in excess of two bucks per square mile.
 This chart, along with a lot of other great data, is available on Iowa’s website at www.iowadnr.gov/Hunting.

 The great thing about Iowa is that your points do not expire or leave your account until you are successful in obtaining a tag.
 With that in mind, we recommend that if you want to hunt in Iowa, you should build 4-5 points now so that when you decide to hunt, you have enough points to draw any tag.